 - Treatment We may use or disclose your PHI to a physician or other health care provider providing treatment to you, to coordinate your treatment among providers, or to assist us in making prior authorization decisions related to your benefits. - Payment We may use and disclose your PHI to make benefit payments for the health care services provided to you.
 We may disclose your PHI to another health plan, to a health care provider, or other entity subject to the federal Privacy Rules for their payment purposes.
-Payment activities may include: - o processing claims - o determining eligibility or coverage for claims - o issuing premium billings - o reviewing services for medical necessity - o performing utilization review of claims - Group Health Plan/Plan Sponsor Disclosures We may disclose your protected health information to a sponsor of the group health plan, such as an employer or other entity that is providing a health care program to you, if the sponsor has agreed to certain restrictions on how it will use or disclose the protected health information (such as agreeing not to use the protected health information for employment-related actions or decisions).

-- HealthCare Operations We may use and disclose your PHI to perform our healthcare operations.
-These activities may include: - o providing customer services - o responding to complaints and appeals - o providing case management and care coordination - o conducting medical review of claims and other quality assessment - o improvement activities
+Payment activities may include processing claims, determining eligibility or coverage for claims, and reviewing services for medical necessity. - Healthcare Operations We may use and disclose your PHI to perform our healthcare operations.
+These activities may include providing customer service, responding to complaints and appeals, and providing care management and care coordination.